Historically, Pushti Marg has developed its artistic and

 and services industry.
 They represent the modern world and its international

-citizens and are no longer isolated or insular.
+citizens.
+They are are no longer isolated or insular.
 Their tastes in

 art and architecture have changed too.
 They are no longer interested in